gopasspw/gopass/README.md

 $ gopass edit golang.org/gopher
 ```

-The `edit` command uses the `$EDITOR` environment variable to start your prefered editor where
+The `edit` command uses the `$EDITOR` environment variable to start your preferred editor where
 you can easily edit multi-line content. `vim` will be the default if `$EDITOR` is not set.

 ### Listing existing secrets